JulianNguyen05/Android_Application/ViDuLayOut1/README.md

 ## 🚀 Features
 - Display a screen with a **"Say Hi"** button
-- When the user presses the button, the application will display the text **"Hello"** on the screen
+- When the user presses the button, the application will display the text **"Xin chào"** on the screen

 ---